Tooth Extractions

 If this occurs, Dr. Priscila Quito will apply a medicated dressing to ease discomfort and promote healing.

-While the extraction site may take several weeks or months to fully fill in with bone, most patients notice improvement within 1–2 weeks.
-Following aftercare instructions closely will help ensure the smoothest possible recovery.
+Although it can take several weeks or months for the socket to completely fill with bone, most patients feel significantly better within 1 to 2 weeks.
+Following your aftercare instructions closely gives you the smoothest recovery.

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.